 - Validating a new feature in an existing product

-- PoC for B2B contracts
+- Proof-of-concept for B2B contracts

 1. Hypothesis-first MVP scoping